Malcom Brown: 2015 season

 On September 10, 2015, Brown made his regular season debut against the Pittsburgh Steelers and recorded his first NFL sack when he tackled wide receiver Antonio Brown, who was part of an attempted double pass by the Steelers.
 He finished his rookie season with 48 tackles (9th on the team) and 3.0 sacks (6th on the team).
+He was named to the PFWA All-Rookie Team.

 2016 season

 In Week 14, Brown recorded his first career safety in a 30–23 win over the Baltimore Ravens.
 He finished the regular season playing in all 16 games with 13 starts recording 50 tackles and three sacks.
 The Patriots finished the regular season with a 14–2 record.

 On February 5, 2017, Brown was part of the Patriots team that won Super Bowl LI.
 In the game, he recorded one tackle as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 2017 season

-Brown finished his third season with 49 tackles and 2.5 sacks in 13 games.
-Brown helped the Patriots reach Super Bowl LII, but the team failed to repeat as Super Bowl Champions after losing 41-33 to the Philadelphia Eagles.
+Brown finished his third season with 49 total tackles and 2.5 sacks in 13 games.
+Brown helped the Patriots reach Super Bowl LII, but the team failed to repeat as Super Bowl Champions after losing 41–33 to the Philadelphia Eagles.
 Brown recorded six tackles in the Super Bowl.